slamora/brackets-wiki/Extension-API-Research.md

 This document serves as a presentation of the basic idea with some strawman proposals.
 The final implementation will vary based on research and feedback.

-### Module Loading
+## Module Loading

+The changes we'd make to module loading are:

+1. The same mechanism is used to load modules from Brackets as is used for loading extension modules
+2. Brackets core modules will be under a "core" namespace ("core/ProjectManager", for example).
+3. The door will be opened for extensions to use services provided by other extensions.
+This wouldn't be enabled at first, but this is the reason Brackets core features would be in the "core" namespace.
+4. core modules would not have had to have been loaded prior to use in extensions as they do with brackets.getModule

+Secondary features:

+1. Easy stubbing/mocking of modules for unit testing
+2. Ability to drop in modules installed via npm

 We are at a crossroads in JavaScript modules right now.
 ECMAScript 6 (ES6, the next version of the JavaScript standard) will soon have a [native module system](http://jsmodules.io/) that draws heavily from the CommonJS module system.
 The module specs and transpilers have matured to a point at which we could reasonably switch to ES6 modules.
 There are even [module](https://github.com/systemjs/systemjs) [loaders](http://webpack.github.io/) that can handle AMD, CommonJS and ES6 modules.
 Looking purely to the future, ES6 modules would be the way to go.
 However, it would be reasonable to choose CommonJS modules today, because that is what Node supports natively and what the tens of thousands of packages in npm are designed to support.
 A small bit of research could likely show us whether ES6 module interop is good enough now to make the leap.
 AngularJS 2.0 [makes the leap to ES6 modules](https://github.com/angular/watchtower.js/blob/master/src/watch.js) as does [Ember 1.6](https://github.com/emberjs/ember.js/blob/92a844e65059a402c2435fc983033be01da9f83b/packages_es6/ember-views/lib/main.js) so it may not be an unreasonable choice.

-All of that said, the most straightforward path at this stage would be to use [Cajon](https://github.com/requirejs/cajon) which *is* RequireJS but supports CommonJS formatted modules.

-Regardless of the module format, the changes we'd make to module loading are:

-1. The same mechanism is used to load modules from Brackets as is used for loading extension modules
-2. Brackets core modules will be under a "core" namespace ("core/ProjectManager", for example).
-3. The door will be opened for extensions to use services provided by other extensions.
-This wouldn't be enabled at first, but this is the reason Brackets core features would be in the "core" namespace.
-4. core modules would not have had to have been loaded previously as they do with brackets.getModule

-Secondary features:

-1. Easy stubbing/mocking of modules for unit testing
-2. Ability to drop in modules installed via npm
+The module format is less important than how extensions refer to other modules that they need to load.

 There is some more detail on the [module loader and module format card](https://trello.com/c/Wtv5a74b/992-new-module-loader-module-format) in Trello.

-### Promises
+## Promises

 With the Promise object already appearing in [48% of browsers](http://caniuse.com/#search=promise) (with Safari coming soon), the standard is clear and does not behave as jQuery promises do.
 With a standard in hand, it is likely that more libraries will start using promises and that alone is a good benefit for switching.
 Beyond that, error handling is better in other promises implementations.
 Troubleshooting asynchronous behavior is difficult enough without errors getting transparently swallowed.